doublesecretagency/craft-googlemaps/docs/geocoding/target.md

 ## Using an array of parameters

 You generally will not need to specify anything more complicated than a basic string.
+However, if your lookup needs are more complex, you can pass in an array of values [allowed by the Google API](https://developers.google.com/maps/documentation/geocoding/overview#geocoding-lookup).

-However, there are a few good reasons why you may want to specify an array of parameters instead...
+Here are a few reasons why you may want to specify an array of Google-friendly values...

 ### Region Biasing